 Click or press any key to close help Help screen describing the interactive elements

 The logistic distribution is a continuous distribution that plays a role in logistic regression.
 This is used for modeling the probabilities of categorical variables which can only take a fixed set of values.
-The cumulative density function is the logistic function, which is often used to map the real numbers to probabilities in the interval [0, 1].
+The cumulative distribution function is the logistic function, which is often used to map the real numbers to probabilities in the interval [0, 1].

 Parameter Range Description